Home Artists Posts Import Register

 Those words left Lala shaken with her mouth hung open, disbelief and shock visible in her eyes along with her brain trying to make sense of his statement.
 Risa in the background looked at him weirdly while Haruna having momentarily forgotten her embarrassment nodded in complete agreement.

 “Harder than the time you fought against Yami-chan who was trying to kill you?”
-She tried to affirm again, only to get a stern nod from the man who soon left the classroom leaving the pink haired princess rooted in her spot.
+She tried to affirm again, only to get a stern nod from the man who soon left the classroom leaving the pink-haired princess rooted in her spot.

 “I'm sorry, but am I going crazy or did I just hear Yami-chan try to kill Emiya?”
-Risa asked, getting no response from girls as Haruna was equally lost.
+Risa asked, getting no response from the girls as Haruna was equally lost.

 “Who is Yami?”
 Haruna said, having yet to meet the former assassin.